 The next step is to add a new page to your WordPress site by accessing Appearance> Editor > Pages > Add New.
 On this page, insert a new block by clicking on the + icon and searching for Otter.
 Choose the Form block and then Contact Form.
 Customize its content and hit Publish (top right of the page).

 Next, it’s time to view our site as a whole, and look at where you can go from here.

 8. Flesh out your new portfolio site on WordPress

 Take a moment to step back and admire your work – we’ve just built a simple, professional looking portfolio site on WordPress together!

 What comes next is up to you.
-Firstly, you’ll want to read up on everything you can do with Zerif, whether that’s adding more projects, creating individual pages for each of them, or playing around with new sections.
+Firstly, you’ll want to read up on everything you can do with Neve FSE, whether that’s adding more projects, creating individual pages for each of them, or playing around with new sections.

-Next, you’ll want to learn some of the advanced techniques to take your portfolio even further using the Zerif theme – for that, check out our recent 3 Killer WordPress Portfolio Tweaks to Make Your Site Awesome piece.
+Next, you’ll want to learn some of the advanced techniques to take your portfolio even further using the Neve FSE theme – for that, check out our piece on how to tweak your portfolio to make your WordPress site more engaging.

 Here are the eight basic steps you’ll need to follow in order to make a portfolio site:

 Do you have any questions about how to build a portfolio site on WordPress?
 Feel free to ask away in the comments section below!